TheresaLui/SelfHelpContent_v2/articles/diagnoseandsolve-virtualmachines/diagnoseandsolve-virtualmachines-windows.md

     {
       "id": "Verify_IP_flow_tool",
       "title": "Verify IP flow",
-      "description": "Use IP flow verify to confirm if a rule in a Network Security Group or user defined route is blocking traffic to or from a virtual machine",
+      "description": "Use IP flow verify to confirm if a rule in a Network Security Group or user-defined route is blocking traffic to or from a virtual machine",
       "category": "Connectivity",
       "searchTags": "NSG, network troubleshoot, network security group, network, networking", "type": "tool",